-No current medicine can prevent or cure COVID-19, although researchers are testing and developing new therapeutic options.
-Some available medications can help alleviate mild to moderate COVID-19 symptoms, however.
+No current medicine can prevent or cure COVID-19, but large, international research programs are working hard to develop possible treatments and vaccines.
+Some available medications can help alleviate mild-to-moderate COVID-19 symptoms.

-The FDA have removed the Emergency Use Authorization (EUA) for hydroxychloroquine and chloroquine for the treatment of COVID-19.
-Based on a review of the latest research, the FDA determined that these drugs are not likely to be an effective treatment for COVID-19 and that the risks of using them for this purpose might outweigh any benefits
+The Food and Drug Administration (FDA) have removed the Emergency Use Authorization (EUA) for hydroxychloroquine and chloroquine for the treatment of COVID-19.
+Based on a review of the latest research, the FDA determined that these drugs are not likely to be an effective treatment for COVID-19 and that the risks of using them for this purpose outweigh any benefits.

 - shortness of breath